Priscasantos/Tom-Hengl-Course/R-training/README.md

 run time-series analysis in R can be found [here](http://r-statistics.co/Time-Series-Analysis-With-R.html).

-How variables changes through time can often be drastically different from the spatial patterns.
+How variable changes through time can often be drastically different from the spatial patterns.
 In general one can say that, for many environmental variables, variation of values can be separated into **components** such as: